Home Page

 Our Weekly Timetable

 The day has finally arrived!
-We’ve all been settling in well to our first day here at PGL.
-After arrival, we dropped off our luggage in our dormitory rooms and had an orientation walk around the site with Ella, our group leader for the week.
-We learned about the activities, played games and sang songs as we explored.
-At 5.40pm we had dinner together, with options tonight of battered chicken (with optional Katsu sauce), beef or vegetarian lasagne with a choice of pasta or rice, garlic bread and steamed vegetables.
-There was also a salad bar to choose from, an assortment of fruit and cake for dessert - yum!
+We’ve all been settling in well to our residential here at PGL.
+After arrival, we had an orientation walk around the site with Connor, our group leader for the week.
+We learned about the activities and sang songs as we explored.
+We then split off into our three groups and headed for the first activities.
+This afternoon, different groups tried out the zip wire, took part in some rifle shooting, fencing and some even tried the trapeze – a real challenge for the first day!
+At 5.30pm we had dinner together, with options tonight of fish fingers, chicken in a cheese and tomato sauce or vegetarian chow mein with a choice of pasta or potato wedges and steamed vegetables.
+There was also a salad bar to choose from, an assortment of fruit and iced cake for dessert - yum!

 Still image for this video